The Best and Quickest Handwriting Warm Up Exercises

 The three previous exercises are quick and easy to practice in the air with just the pencil.

-- Pencil Push-Ups – student holds a pencil with the pencil tip on the paper.
+Student holds a pencil with the pencil tip on the paper.
 The hand and wrist are still and only the fingers move.
 (It sometimes helps to have them use their helper hand to hold their wrist still.)
-They straighten and bend their fingers to make straight lines, as LONG in length as they can without moving their wrist.

-- Circle & Erase Dots – students make 10-20 small dots in a straight line across scrap paper.
+Students make 10-20 small dots in a straight line across scrap paper.
 They circle the first dot, then perform a Pencil Walkover to erase the second dot.
 Then another Pencil Walkover to circle, walkover to erase.
 They continue to circle and erase the line of dots to functionally practice the Walkovers.

-- Mini-Shapes and Patterns – students draw 10-20 small squares the size of the eraser.
+Students draw 10-20 small squares the size of the eraser.
 To keep it simple, they can draw an X inside each square.
 Make it a direction-following game by adding patterns with other shapes or letters.
 For example, have them draw “X, triangle, Z” in a continuous pattern inside each drawn squares.
 Or try a different pattern such as “circle, X, S.”

-- Trace Pictures – students use their provided learning worksheet and trace the pictures, designs, or borders on the page.
+Students use their provided learning worksheet and trace the pictures, designs, or borders on the page.
 This is great for visual motor skills and pencil control.

 Additional Fine Motor Skill Exercises & Writing Activities